alexisghillis/InboundTests4branchINPL-21/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Select environment in the codecept.json in the URL field (suggestion: http://localhost:3000/login, http://dev.inbound.makro.pl/login)
-The triple slash directive : <reference path="../steps.d.ts" /> is used for Atom typescript plugin, so you can code easier.
+The triple slash directive is used for Atom typescript plugin, so you can code easier.
 Do not forget to switch the Nightmare helper "show" attribute to false when running in production.

 ### Useful links